 Alas, it didn’t take long for most of us to catch on to the reality of the world of boy-meets-girl.
-Somewhere within our blossoming we found we really enjoyed checking out that “S” word, and made it part of our daily activities.
-We dreamt we were the ones fooling around with the Beatles.
+Somewhere within our blossoming we found we really enjoyed checking out that “S” word, often making it part of our daily activities.

 Everyone’s idea of procreation is based on how they were raised, who they hung out with, and how much of the world they explored.
 As women got older, we talked a little more openly about affairs and romances, leaving the stigma of virginity behind along with wedding night memories.
 As we became fruitful and multiplied, we began to appreciate the difference between the sexes and how to use our own to get what we wanted.